-Follow the backup procedure to backup TsmWeb settings.
+$Follow\ the\ backup\ procedure\ to\ backup\ TsmWeb\ settings.$

-Access the PrismToken dashboard and navigate to the key management tab to upload the transaction license and KMC Public Key into the TSM500i HSM.
-The vendor will be required a completed KUA form (for each vending key required) and a VKLOADREQ to the live KMC.
+Access the PrismToken dashboard and navigate to the key management tab to upload KMC Public Key into the TSM500i HSM.
+The meter manufacturer will be required a completed KUA form (for each vending key required) and a VKLOADREQ to the live KMC.
 The KMC will respond with a keyload file (KLF) that contains live vending keys.
 The KLF can be uploaded into the HSM via the PrismToken key management tab.

-Client software must be configured to communicate with the Thrift API service or conductor service (if PrismToken not being used).
+Client software must be configured to communicate with the PrismToken Thrift API service (or conductor service if PrismToken not being used).
 Testing needs to be to ensure that transaction processing can proceed successfully.
 Third-party tools will be used during this step.

 Operate PrismToken securely by restricting access to those clients/networks that need it.
 Do not expose PrismToken/TsmWeb/NSS to the internet.
 Use strong passwords for all PrismToken/TsmWeb accounts.
-For reliable operations establish and perform the recommended regular monitoring checks, at least once a week.
-Establishing a Disaster Recovery (DR) plan with a standby PrismToken and Security Module is strongly recommended to ensure vending system availability.
+For reliable operations establish and perform the recommended regular monitoring checks at least once a week.
+Establishing a Disaster Recovery (DR) plan with a standby PrismToken and Security Module is strongly recommended to ensure meter manufacturer tokens can be generated on demand.